Toyota: 2020s

-In August 2022, Toyota pledged up to $5.6 billion towards production of electric vehicle battery production and announced an increase in investment in its plant near Greensboro, North Carolina.
+In August 2022, Toyota pledged up to $5.6 billion towards electric vehicle battery production and announced an increase in investment in its plant near Greensboro, North Carolina.
 Also in 2022, Toyota managed to maintain its position as the world's best-selling automaker for the third year in a row.

+In 2022, Toyota signed a £11.3 million deal with the British government to develop hydrogen-powered pickup trucks.
+The Department for Business, Energy and Industrial Strategy is investing £5.6 million in the research scheme, based at Burnaston, with a further £5.7 million coming through the Advanced Propulsion Centre UK (APC).

 In January 2023, Toyota CEO and President Akio Toyoda announced that he was stepping down and passing the position on to Koji Sato.
 Akio is the great-grandson of company founder Rizaburo Toyoda.
 Sato had previously run Lexus, Toyota's luxury car brand.
 The change is set to take effect on April 1, 2023.